jbms/sphinx-immaterial/docs/code_annotations.rst

 Arbitrary list markers
 ----------------------

-The :duref:`enumerated lists' <enumerated-lists>` markers are arbitrary to the identifying numbers used in the annotated comment.
-Because of this ambiguity, the identifying numbers in the annotated comments must always start counting from ``1`` (for each `code-block`).
+The :duref:`enumerated lists' <enumerated-lists>` markers are arbitrary and do not directly correspond to the identifying numbers used in the annotated comment.
+Because of this arbitration, the identifying numbers in the annotated comments **must always start counting from ``1``** (for each `code-block`).
 Remember, the ``#`` character can be used instead of numbers/letters in the :duref:`enumerated lists' <enumerated-lists>` markers.

-The below example demonstrates this ambiguity as the annotated comment ``// (1)`` corresponds to the first annotated list item (beginning with the marker ``3.``).
+The below example demonstrates this arbitration as the annotated comment ``// (1)`` corresponds to the first annotated list item (beginning with the marker ``3.``).

 .. rst-example::